A comprehensive pricing outline for all of our programs can be found here.

 ICEA is dedicated to maintaining a rigorous standard of excellence, and thus all ICEA certifications are valid for three years.
 At the completion of the three years, all ICEA Certified Birth Doulas must apply for recertification.

 ICEA believes that birth doulas are continually educating themselves and learning from their clients.
 Recertification validates commitment to the profession and ensures the continuation of receiving the benefits of ICEA affiliation.

 During each three-year period of certification, the certified birth doula is expected to work towards completion of the recertification requirements.
 The requirements are as follows:

-- Observe three labors or births of at least six hours each
+- Participate in three labors or births of at least six hours each

 The application and fee must be submitted by the certification expiration date.
 Upon completion of the recertification requirements and payment of the recertification fee, the birth doula will be considered ICEA certified for another three years and will have access to ICEA Benefits for the duration of their certification.

-Within 15 business days of receipt of completed recertification application, ICEA will send the newly recertified birth doula a formal certificate via email indicating status as an ICEA Certified Birth Doula, ICBD.
+Within 15 business days of receipt of the completed recertification application, ICEA will send the newly recertified birth doula a formal certificate via email indicating status as an ICEA Certified Birth Doula, ICBD.

 ICBDs who encounter serious difficulties during their certification period and cannot complete the recertification requirements on time may apply for an extension of the application deadline or inactive status.